Sirupsen/sirupsen.github.io/_posts/2017-11-26-day-9-zero-to-mvp-in-30-days.md

 ![](/static/images/mvp_day9/image_1.png)

-I don’t expect conversions in this small run at ads.
+I don’t expect conversions in this small run at advertising.
 The scale of my spend is tiny, it’s my first go ad advertising Bystander, and my primary goal is to see if I can pin down a measurable difference on my audience and headlines to help focus my early efforts.

 Plus, I can’t learn about advertising by just reading, I need to just start.
 And at the very least, I’m spending a bit of money for your entertainment 😂